shopware/meteor/docs/docs/guide/index.md

 3. Visit the Administration.
 After you have logged in you should see the notification from your app.

-Congratulation 🎉 You just created your first interaction with the Administration via the Admin Extension SDK.
+Congratulation 🎉 You just created your first interaction with the Administration via the Meteor Admin SDK.

 ### Plugin
 **Notice:** Plugins will only be working on self-hosted instances.
 You can't use a Shopware 6 cloud instance for plugins.